• Skip to primary navigation

 10. Don’t do it alone

 Some workers’ comp claims seem easy and straightforward, but most are complex, nuanced and you can benefit greatly by hiring an experienced lawyer.
-Seeking professional legal help is especially important if the insurer has denied or reduced your claims, made a settlement offer or decides to ignore your claim.
+Seeking professional legal help is especially important if the insurer has denied or reduced your claims, lowballed a settlement, or decided to ignore your claim.

 Our Georgia workers’ compensation attorneys are ready to help you navigate the workers’ comp system, value your claim properly and negotiate with the insurer.
 If necessary, we will also represent you in an appeal.